 As students develop as independent learners, there may be the need for academic support.
 It is essential for students at Episcopal School of Jacksonville to develop strong self-advocacy skills.
 ESJ teachers, staff, coaches, and advisors serve to guide students in seeking out the support they need to be successful.

-The Learning Specialists at the Beaches Campus work with Pre-Kindergarten through sixth grade students and teachers, particularly in the areas of reading/language arts and math.
+The Learning Specialists at the Beaches Campus work with Pre-Kindergarten through fifth grade students and teachers, particularly in the areas of reading/language arts and math.
 Primarily, the Learning Specialists work inclusively in the classrooms to help differentiate instruction by working with small groups and individual students of various skill levels, providing both support and enrichment as needed.
 The Learning Specialists work closely with teachers to help plan lessons and gather materials to meet the needs of all students and they partner closely with families to meet the needs of individual students.
 The Learning Specialists also work with both teachers and families to review assessment data and adjust instruction accordingly.

 St. Mark’s Campus